KRY

 The challenge: fine-tuning requires exhaustive exploration across every combination of dimensions.
 And that requires time no team has.

-- Break the funnel down by age, gender, specialty, market, booking type, time of day.
+Break the funnel down by age, gender, specialty, market, booking type, time of day.
 The number of combinations to test grows exponentially.
-Data teams can only focus on the most obvious hypotheses.
+Analyzing all of this manually takes time data teams don't usually have.

 Evolution